Nathan Lane: Personal life

+Identity and marriage

+Lane says that when he told his mother at age 21 that he was gay, she said, "I'd rather you were dead."
+He replied, "I knew you'd understand."
+He joked that "once I got her head out of the oven, everything went fine."
+He came out publicly in 1999 after the killing of Matthew Shepard and has been a long-time board member of and fundraiser for Broadway Cares/Equity Fights AIDS.
+He has been honored with the Human Rights Campaign Equality Award, the Gay & Lesbian Alliance Against Defamation Vito Russo Award, The Trevor Project Hero Award, and the Matthew Shepard Foundation Making A Difference Award for his work in the LGBT community in 2015.
+On November 17, 2015, he married his partner of 18 years, theater producer and writer Devlin Elliott.
+They live in Manhattan and East Hampton, New York.

+Political orientation

+Lane has made several critical statements about Republican Party figures.
+He was an active supporter of Hillary Clinton and Barack Obama and has hosted fundraisers for the Democratic Party.

 Acting credits

-Lane has had an extensive career in film, television and the theatre.
+Lane has had an extensive career in film, television, and in theater.
 He has appeared in such films as The Lion King (1994), The Birdcage (1996), Mouse Hunt (1997), Nicholas Nickleby (2002), and the film adaptation of the Broadway musical The Producers (2005).
 He is also known for numerous guest roles including Frasier, Mad About You, 30 Rock, Absolutely Fabulous, Curb Your Enthusiasm, The Blacklist and recurring roles on Modern Family and The Good Wife.
-He has also received critical praise for his roles as F. Lee Bailey in the limited series The People v.
+He has received critical praise for his roles as F. Lee Bailey in the limited series The People v.
 O.J.
 Simpson (2016) and in the 2020 Showtime series Penny Dreadful: City of Angels as Det.
 Lewis Michener.
-His roles in theatre range from musical comedies, Guys and Dolls (1992), A Funny Thing Happened on the Way to the Forum (1996), and The Producers (2001) to dramatic roles in the work of Terrence McNally, Jon Robin Baitz, and Simon Gray, as well as revivals and new plays such as November (2008), Waiting for Godot (2009), The Nance (2013), It's Only a Play and The Iceman Cometh (2015), The Front Page (2016), Angels in America (2018) and Gary: A Sequel to Titus Andronicus (2019).
+His roles in theatre range from musical comedies, Guys and Dolls (1992), A Funny Thing Happened on the Way to the Forum (1996), The Producers (2001) and The Addams Family (2010) to dramatic roles in the work of Terrence McNally, Jon Robin Baitz, and Simon Gray as well as revivals and new plays such as The Odd Couple (2005), November (2008), Waiting for Godot (2009), The Nance (2013), It's Only a Play (2015), The Iceman Cometh (2015), The Front Page (2016), Angels in America (2018), Gary: A Sequel to Titus Andronicus (2019), and Pictures From Home (2023).